 The Stortemelk project will contribute to Dihlabeng (Bethlehem and Clarens) Municipality’s economy through local employment and procurement.
 The construction of the project created more than 600 person-months of work per year, with almost half of the labour force originating from local communities.
 The project spending has a share of local South African content that exceeds 70% and with preferential procurement going to BEE, small and micro enterprises.

-Furthermore, 30% shareholding in the project company is held by an independent broad-based black economic empowerment (BBBEE) entity, Vapotouch (Pty) Ltd. Additional shareholding by a local community-based charity ensures that a large share of profits are distributed to poor communities across South Africa.
+Furthermore, 30% shareholding in the project company is held by an independent black economic empowerment (BEE) entity, Vapotouch (Pty) Ltd. Additional shareholding by a local community-based charity ensures that a large share of profits are distributed to poor communities across South Africa.